punxaphil/maxi-media-player/README.md

     excludeItemsInEntitiesList: true # Invert entities selection, so that all players will be grouped except those in the entities list
     entities:
       - media_player.tv
+skipApplyButtonWhenGrouping: true # default is false.
+Will skip the apply button when grouping.

 # player specific
 showVolumeUpAndDownButtons: true # default is false, shows buttons for increasing and decreasing volume